mhx/dwarfs/README.md

 ## Extended Attributes

+### Preserving Extended Attributes in DwarFS Images

 Extended attributes are not currently supported.
 Any extended attributes stored in the source file system will not currently be preserved when building a DwarFS image using `mkdwarfs`.

+### Extended Attributes exposed by the FUSE Driver

 That being said, the root inode of a mounted DwarFS image currently exposes one or two extended attributes on Linux: